THE “WIKI-WEASEL” VINDICATES BUSH, WAR, TORTURE AND…?

 If he’s a decoy, I’ve saved myself a lot of trouble.
 And if he’s a hero, I would still have spent my time usefully.
 So no harm done.
 And ‘no harm done’ after all is the first thing we should care about even before we try to figure if blogging can do some good…”

-Posted by Gordon Duff on Dec 10 2010, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Gordon Duff, Senior Editor on December 10, 2010, With 993 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.